-Interesting ,a bit primitive ,red cherry and raspberry .Nice surprise.Unique — a month ago
+Interesting ,a bit primitive ,red cherry and raspberry .Nice surprise.Unique — 3 months ago

 Anice Stallato—drinks likes a white, smells like gavertz with lychee and a little soapiness.
 A bit primitive like an orange wine.
 Rich and floral.